Breakfast 30 mins

 In this recipe, I use a variation of nuts, seeds, and dried fruit.
 My personal favorite include:

-• Sliced almonds: Add the perfect crunch but also have a slight buttery richness
+• Sliced almonds: Add the perfect crunch but also have a slight buttery richness.
+I also love pistachios as an alternative.

-• Pecan halves: When they are toasted they have a deeper caramelized flavor that compliments the cinnamon and maple/brown sugar
+• Pecan halves: When they are toasted they have a deeper caramelized flavor that compliments the cinnamon and maple/brown sugar.
+They also add healthy fats to this granola.

 • Sunflower seeds: They have a more mild flavor but add a delicious crunch!